-- a capacity to create and use innovative intervention strategies to enhance the ability of organizations to better manage their resources and cope with turbulent and unpredictable environments - knowledge of and demonstrated abilities in data collection and analysis, including but not limited to: interviewing, participant-observer methods, questionnaire design, unobtrusive measures and quantitative and qualitative data analysis supported through relevant information, technology, knowledge and skill - demonstrated ability in general consulting and interpersonal skills, including organizational assessment, intervention strategies, process consultation, entry and contracting integrity, personal centering, active learning, trust, rapport building and modeling of behaviors in concert with the OD Code of Ethics - knowledge of and commitment to the OD Code of Ethics and the role of the OD. practitioner-scholar in creating and fostering the ethical organization knowledge of and demonstrated contribution to the field of organization development through: - o appropriate membership and leadership roles in professional organizations - o regular contributions to the knowledge and critique of the field through submission to, and publication in, peer-reviewed journals and - o consistent presence and participation in regional and national conferences through the presentation of both scholarly and practitioner-oriented research.
-The Ph.D. in OD is a 3-year program requiring completion of 96 credit hours of foundation courses.
+- a capacity to create and use innovative intervention strategies to enhance the ability of organizations to better manage their resources and cope with turbulent and unpredictable environments - knowledge of and demonstrated abilities in data collection and analysis, including but not limited to: interviewing, participant-observer methods, questionnaire design, unobtrusive measures and quantitative and qualitative data analysis supported through relevant information, technology, knowledge and skill - demonstrated ability in general consulting and interpersonal skills, including organizational assessment, intervention strategies, process consultation, entry and contracting integrity, personal centering, active learning, trust, rapport building and modeling of behaviors in concert with the O.D.
+Code of Ethics - knowledge of and commitment to the O.D.
+Code of Ethics and the role of the O.D. practitioner-scholar in creating and fostering the ethical organization knowledge of and demonstrated contribution to the field of organization development through: - o appropriate membership and leadership roles in professional organizations - o regular contributions to the knowledge and critique of the field through submission to, and publication in, peer-reviewed journals and - consistent presence and participation in regional and national conferences through the presentation of both scholarly and practitioner-oriented research.
+The Ph.D. in O.D. is a three-year program requiring completion of 96 quarter credit hours of foundation courses.
+It is the expectation that students complete the program within three years.
+With faculty approval, a student may request up to two more years to complete the dissertation.
+However, the student would incur additional tuition costs.
 All coursework with a grade below "B" must be repeated for the course to apply toward graduation.
-All Ph.D. courses are foundation courses, and, as identified in the catalog, require a grade of a "B" or higher to apply toward graduation requirements.
-Foundation courses for all students include: PHDOD 731A Environmental Trends - Global (4) PHDOD 732A Environmental Trends - Evolution (4) PHDOD 734A Organizational Strategy (4) PHDOD 735A Philosophy of Science (6) PHDOD 736A Organizational Research and Theory (6) PHDOD 791A Lecture Series Seminar (2) x2 PHDOD 791B Lecture Series Seminar (2) x2 PHDOD 812A Qualitative Methods (4) PHDOD 813A Quantitative Methods (4) PHDOD 880A Group Dynamics (4) PHDOD 881A Organization Change and Design (4) PHDOD 884A Organization Consultation (4) PHDOD 891A Advanced Topics: Views of OD (4) PHDOD 891B Advanced Topics: Integrated Quantitative and Qualitative Seminar (4) PHDOD 891C Advanced Topics: Scholarly Practitioner Journey (4) PHDOD 891D Advanced Topics: International Trip (12) PHDOD 899A Dissertation (10) PHDOD 899B Dissertation (10)
+All Ph.D. courses are foundation courses and, as identified in the catalog, require a grade of a "B" or higher to apply toward graduation requirements.
+Foundation courses for all students include: PHDOD 731A Environmental Trends - Global (4) PHDOD 732A Environmental Trends - Evolution (4) PHDOD 734A Organizational Strategy (4) PHDOD 735A Philosophy of Science (6) PHDOD 736A Organizational Research and Theory (6) PHDOD 791A Lecture Series Seminar (2) x2 PHDOD 791B Lecture Series Seminar (2) x2 PHDOD 812A Qualitative Methods (4) PHDOD 813A Quantitative Methods (4) PHDOD 880A Group Dynamics (4) PHDOD 881A Organization Change and Design (4) PHDOD 884A Organization Consultation (4) PHDOD 891A Advanced Topics: Views of O.D.
+(4) PHDOD 891B Advanced Topics: Integrated Quantitative and Qualitative Seminar (4) PHDOD 891C Advanced Topics: Scholarly Practitioner Journey (4) PHDOD 891D Advanced Topics: International Trip (12)

+PHDOD 899A Dissertation (10) PHDOD 899B Dissertation (10)

 Dissertation:

 While the program is a three-year initiative, the dissertation is designed to be integrated throughout all years of study.
 Students are encouraged to begin reviewing dissertation possibilities upon being accepted into the program and to continue to explore and develop dissertation topics throughout their coursework.
 Students are encouraged to select topics consistent with the major research themes within the program.
 It is expected that research topics be selected during the first year as part of the initial research course.
 During the second year, it would be expected that papers be presented at local or regional professional meetings as part of the learning and feedback process.
 In the final year of the program, during completion of the dissertation, students would be expected to present their work at national meetings and submit papers for publication.

 Scholars:

+Ms. Billie Alban, Alban & Williams Ltd.